-The Junior Rainbow Ringers meet every Tuesday from 6:15to 7pm in the sanctuary, and perform once a month in worship.
+The Junior Rainbow Ringers meet every Tuesday from 5:30 to 6:15pm in the sanctuary, and perform once a month in worship.
 Elementary school children are welcome.
 No experience needed.
 Alison Hobbie directs.

-The Heritage Ringers Handbell Choir offer their tinkling sparkle to morning worship one Sunday a month, as well as at special holiday concerts and Christmas Eve.
+The Heritage Ringers Handbell Choir plays in morning worship one Sunday a month, as well as at special holiday concerts and Christmas Eve.
 The choir makes music on four octaves of Malmark bells and 3 octaves of handchimes.
 Tuesdays from 7-8:30PM September to June.

 The 33-member Senior Choir contributes to morning worship with a variety of sacred music from the Renaissance and Baroque periods to modern harmonies of spirituals and folk songs, a cappella, or accompanied by full organ or guest instrumentalists.
 Directed from the organ console by Kimberley Karchenes, Music Director, the group welcomes experienced singers from high school age to maturity.
 Rehearsals are Thursdays, 7-8:30PM in the loft from September to June.

-The Praise Choir, with teenagers and adults, features the contemporary sounds of keyboard, guitar, and singers.
+Joyful noise, our praise choir, is open to both teenagers and adult.
+Joyful Noise features the contemporary sounds of keyboard, guitar, and singers.
 The Praise Choir participates in morning worship one Sunday a month, and often rehearses on Sundays after church.
-See director Don Erdbrink to join in.

 Listen to some samples via our YouTube Channel.